saeedalam/jump-to-go/chapters/Chapter-2-Essential-Go-Tooling.md

 # **Chapter 2: Essential Go Tooling**

 Go offers a robust ecosystem of tools that enhance productivity, ensure code quality, and optimize performance.
-This chapter introduces you to essential Go tools, providing practical examples for mastering their usage.
+This chapter introduces essential Go tools, providing practical examples to master their usage effectively in 2025.

 ---

 ## **2.1 Code Formatting with `go fmt`**

 ### Why Use `go fmt`?

 - Ensures consistent code style.
 - Simplifies code reviews by reducing style debates.
-- Go code is expected to follow the language’s formatting conventions.
+- Aligns with Go’s formatting conventions.

 ### How to Use `go fmt`

 1. **Format a Single File:**

    ```bash
    go fmt file.go
    ```